Autopsy leads to 4th arrest in deadly shootout; neighbor allegedly lied to investigators

 CENTRAL - A man who fired off his weapon when a gunfight broke out across the street from his home was arrested after an autopsy revealed a bullet from his gun killed a man.

 The East Baton Rouge Sheriff's Office says shots erupted between a vehicle on Central Woods Drive and a nearby home June 7.
-A neighbor who witnessed the shooting, 27-year-old Lilnorman Bell, initially told deputies he fired his 40mm handgun into the ground in an effort to ward off the shooters in the vehicle.
+A neighbor who witnessed the shooting, 27-year-old Lilnorman Bell, initially told deputies he fired his handgun into the ground in an effort to ward off the shooters in the vehicle.

 A person inside the vehicle was struck in the head by a bullet during the exchange and rushed to a hospital where he spent several days in a "vegetative state."
 Three other people involved in the shooting, including the person inside the neighboring home, were arrested and booked into jail the next day.